 This is how you can find out your net promoter score:

 Do a survey on a small sample of your users.
-Give them an option to rate your brand on a scale of -100 to 100, where 0 indicates neutral, -100 indicates not likely, above 50 indicates excellent and above 75 indicates world-class NPS (as visible in the image below).
+Give them the option to rate your brand on a scale of -100 to 100, where 0 indicates neutral, -100 indicates not likely, above 50 indicates excellent, and above 75 indicates world-class NPS (as visible in the image below).

 You can calculate NPS by using the formula below:

 Promoters are customers who respond with either 90 or 100.
 Passives are the customers who select 70 or 80.
 Detractors are your customers who choose between 0 and 60.